Dark Mode Light Mode

 7 Benefits of Incorporating a Jump Rope Workout Routine

 Few activities come even close to the calorie-smashing power of a jump rope.
-A 10-minute session can equate to a 30-minute jog, making it an ideal workout for those pressed for time but eager to maintain their caloric deficit.
+A 10-minute session of a jump rope can equate to a 30-minute jog.
+What more you need if you are hard pressed for time but still eager to maintain their caloric deficit.

 Did you know adding a jump rope routine to your existing workout can also improve posture?
-Jumping requires a straight, aligned posture to maintain balance and efficiency in the jumps, which encourages the strengthening of the core and back muscles – crucial for maintaining an upright posture.
+Jumping requires a straight, aligned posture to maintain balance and efficiency of jumps.
+This encourages the strengthening of the core and back muscles – crucial for maintaining an upright posture.

 Poor posture can lead to back pain, spinal dysfunction, poor balance, joint degeneration, and rounded shoulders, so it’s in all of our best interests to keep that spine straight as much as we can.